jorisschellekens/borb/EXAMPLES.md

 ##### 2.1.3.3 Setting padding

-Let's change the code we wrote earlier to have the `Paragraph` justification `CENTERED`.
+Let's change the code we wrote earlier to have the `Paragraph` alignment `CENTERED`.
 This time, we're also going to set some padding.
 This will ensure the `Paragraph` stays away from its bounding box.

         padding: Decimal = Decimal(5)